dehydrated-io/dehydrated/README.md

 ![](docs/logo.jpg)

+*Note: This project was renamed from letsencrypt.sh because the original name was violating Let's Encrypts trademark policy.
+I know that this results in quite a lot of installations failing but I didn't have a choice...*

 This is a client for signing certificates with an ACME-server (currently only provided by letsencrypt) implemented as a relatively simple bash-script.

 It uses the `openssl` utility for everything related to actually handling keys and certificates, so you need to have that installed.